Chinchilla (singer): Career

 Chinchilla independently released her debut single "Elements" in 2019, and her debut EP Awakening in 2020, receiving positive coverage with Clashs Robin Murray describing it as "remarkable introduction" and "an empowering document from the pop polymath".
 Released on August 13, 2021 Bertenshaw's second EP Moon Maintenance for Dummies was met with positive reviews from music critics.
 "ASBO" magazine's Connor Fogarty wrote that "true to her eclectic, one-of-a-kind style, each track delivers a generous handful of different genre influences and bravado, ranging all the way from country to nineties R&B."

-Bertenshaw auditioned for the twelve series of The Voice UK, and at the blind auditions she performed "I Put a Spell on You".
-Judges will.i.am, Anne-Marie and Olly Murs turned around for her.
+Bertenshaw auditioned for the twelfth series of The Voice UK, where she performed "I Put a Spell on You" at the blind auditions.
+Judges will.i.am, Anne-Marie, and Olly Murs turned around for her.
 She opted to join Anne-Marie.
 In the callbacks she competed against Lil Shakz, Ryan Barton and Nia Ekanem performing the song "Virtual Insanity" where she was eliminated.